fanlinDesign/seabed-cleanup-project/README.md

 # Seabed cleanup project

-VRpersonalwork is a Unity VR interaction project set in an underwater environment.
+Seabed cleanup project is a Unity VR interaction project set in an underwater environment.

 The project explores ocean cleanup and coral restoration through a sequence of simple VR interactions.
 Players move through the scene by collecting floating trash, reviving bleached coral with probiotic objects, and removing barnacles from a sea turtle, allowing the environment to gradually feel more alive.

 ## Project Overview

-VRpersonalwork is a small personal VR prototype focused on environmental interaction and progression.
+Seabed cleanup project is a small personal VR prototype focused on environmental interaction and progression.
 The project uses object-based tasks to guide the player through the space and combines grab interactions, visual state changes, and light narrative framing inside a single underwater scene.

 ## Built With